-On February 21st, 2023, the European Commission presented a package of measures22 to improve the sustainability of the fisheries and aquaculture sector.
+On February 21st, 2023, the European Commission presented a package of measures to improve the sustainability of the fisheries and aquaculture sector.
 The main objectives of the packages adopted are to reduce dependency on fossil fuels as well as reduce the sector's impact on marine ecosystems.
 Therefore, one of the main objectives is to reach net zero emissions in the fisheries and aquaculture sector by 2050.
-In addition, the EC seeks to establish a united vision for the future of the fisheries and aquaculture sector to fully implement the Common Fisheries Policy (CFP)23.
+In addition, the EC seeks to establish a united vision for the future of the fisheries and aquaculture sector to fully implement the Common Fisheries Policy (CFP).
 For this reason, the EC has proposed the creation of the "Pact for Fisheries and Oceans" opening a new phase of dialogue and cooperation between the Commission and the fisheries stakeholders.

-At Mediterranean level, new initiatives have emerged in 2022 with the aim to improve the sustainability and resilience of fisheries and aquaculture value chains in the region, through projects such as SVC4MED24 or FishEUTrust25.
-In the EU context, in late 2022, Fisheries Ministers decided to pursue in the implementation of the western Mediterranean multiannual management plan and established additional catch limits for Mediterranean species with high commercial value26.
+At Mediterranean level, new initiatives have emerged since 2022 with the aim to improve the sustainability and resilience of fisheries and aquaculture value chains in the region, through projects such as SVC4MED or FishEUTrust.
+In the EU context, in late 2022, Fisheries Ministers decided to pursue in the implementation